Yperidis/bvd_agent_based_model/Readme.md

 * If you're experiencing problems in the build process, try running `autoreconf -i`.
 If this does not work, feel free to write me an e-mail.

 ## Running the code
-After successful compilation an executable called 'bvd_agent_based_simulation' can be found in the `build`-directory.
+After successful compilation an executable called 'bvd_agent_based_model' can be found in the `build`-directory.
 So far it only has two options which can be added on the command line `--help` and `--ini`.
 The latter has to be invoked in order to provide an ini file which then specifies the behavior of the simulated system.
-Some ini files can be found in `/iniFiles/` so that the program can be run by executing `./build/bvd_agent_based_simulation --ini iniFiles/Test.ini` (if your current working directory is indeed the main directory of the the repository).
+Some ini files can be found in `/iniFiles/` so that the program can be run by executing `./build/bvd_agent_based_model --ini iniFiles/Test.ini` (if your current working directory is indeed the main directory of the the repository).

 # Development
 A roadmap following the needs of FLI and TU Berlin has been proposed.